 The longer that an individual goes with a herniated disc, the more likely they are to also experience weakness due to the inability of nerves to properly communicate with the affected body parts.
 The lack of a signal leads to muscle atrophy and a weakening of the muscles.

-If you are experiencing shooting pain in the arms, shoulders, legs or buttocks that it is accompanied by numbness or tingling, you should consider seeking medical treatment.
-Many people often consult with their chiropractor first who can offer a treatment plan that is specifically designed for you.
+If you are experiencing shooting pain in the arms, shoulders, legs, or buttocks that is accompanied by numbness or tingling, you should consider seeking medical treatment.
+Many people often consult with their chiropractor first who can offer a treatment plan that is specifically designed for them.

 Your chiropractor may recommend including adjustments or manual manipulation in conjunction with therapeutic exercises to help relieve your pain and correct the problem.